flatcar-archive/flatcar-docs/docs/provisioning/terraform/_index.md

 Sometimes you want to take the declarative approach of Terraform but can't accept that nodes are destroyed and recreated for configuration changes.
 This is the case for nodes that have a manual or slow bring-up process, much data that can't be moved easily, or where the IP address should not change.

-Ignition can be told to run again through `touch /boot/flatcar/first_boot` but it [won't clean up any old state](../ignition/boot-process/#reprovisioning).
+Ignition can be told to run again through `touch /boot/flatcar/first_boot` but it [won't clean up any old state][boot-process].
 You have to reformat the root filesystem with Ignition to ensure that no old state is present.
 Persistent data should be stored on another partition.